flatcar/container-linux-config-transpiler/doc/getting-started.md

 ct is a tool that will consume a Container Linux Config and produce a JSON file that can be given to a Container Linux machine when it first boots to set the machine up.
 Using this config, a machine can be told to create users, format the root filesystem, set up the network, install systemd units, and more.

 Container Linux Configs are YAML files conforming to ct's schema.
-For more information on the schema, take a look at [doc/configuration.md][1].
+For more information on the schema, take a look at [configuration][1].

+ct can be downloaded form its [GitHub Releases page][4] or used via Docker (`cat example.yaml | docker run --rm -i quay.io/coreos/ct:latest-dev --platform=YOURPLATFORM`).

 As a simple example, let's use ct to set the authorized ssh key for the core user on a Container Linux machine.